 1. HAVE ALL YOUR WORK EMAIL FORWARDED TO GMAIL

-So I have my LoveJojo email addresses (for support/enquiries/sponsorship/job positions etc), my blog enquiries email addresses, my Instagram consulting email addresses.
+So I have my LoveJojo email addresses (for support/enquiries/sponsorship/job positions etc), my blog enquiries email addresses, my online bakery email addresses and emails for my hosting company and Ramen subscription box service.
 This can get quite time-consuming and confusing to monitor so many email inboxes.
-So I have everything forward to my Gmail account and then set up email aliases so that I can reply to emails I receive as if I’m replying straight from the email address they were sent to.
+So I have everything automatically forward to my Gmail account and then set up email aliases so that I can reply to emails I receive as if I’m replying straight from the email address they were sent to.

 To do this is pretty simple.
 All you need to do is go to Gmail > Settings > Accounts & Import > Add another email address under the “send mail as” section.
 Make sure you tick “Treat as an alias” on the first page.
 Then get the SMTP Server/username/password from your website host.

 2. UNSUBSCRIBE FROM ALL IRRELEVANT EMAILS